 Secondary dwelling review

-Council has progressed the Secondary dwelling review and will be implementing a response to some of the initial findings.
-More information is provided below and Council can be contacted by email at firstname.lastname@example.org or by telephone on (07) 3480 3900.
+Council has progressed the secondary dwelling review and will be implementing a response to some of the initial findings.

 Secondary dwelling review - initial findings

-There have been changes to the Secondary dwelling definition set by the Queensland Government in the Planning Regulation 2017.
-Recent decisions in the Planning & Environment Court about Secondary dwellings have also informed the interpretation of the definition.
+There have been changes to the secondary dwelling definition set by the Queensland Government in the Planning Regulation 2017.

-Council recognises that there has been confusion and uncertainty associated with this to date.
+Council recognises that there has been confusion and uncertainty associated with this form of development to date.

-Council has prepared a Secondary dwelling information sheet to provide guidance in relation to the Secondary dwelling definition and to assist in understanding the intended function of this development type.
+Council has prepared a secondary dwelling information sheet to provide guidance in relation to the secondary dwelling definition and to assist in improving understanding of this type of development.

 Secondary dwellings are provided for in the residential, township, rural and rural residential areas of the MBRC Planning Scheme.